brain-score/vision/docs/source/modules/tutorial.rst

    for the first time, you get::
     ssl.SSLCertVerificationError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1076)
    *Cause*: Pytorch’s backend.
-The SSL certificate for downloading a pre-trained model has expired from their end and pytorch should renew soon (usually ~4 hrs)
+The SSL certificate for downloading a pre-trained model has expired from their end and Pytorch should renew soon (usually ~4 hrs)

    *Fix*: If you can’t wait, add the following lines of code to your ``pytorch.py`` (or whatever file is using the pretrained Pytorch models): *Note: Pycharm might throw a warning about this